 To me this shows love.
 Love for our human imperfection and a God that lets us our free will.
 A God that says, it is OK to be wrong and paves us the way for mercy.
 One that is even willing to suffer the utmost and in the end also die for us, due to our imperfection, our misbehaviors.
 A God that wants to show us by example that the life on earth is only temporary and that what truly counts is the life after death.
 A life that is a reality – although we cannot see or touch it.

 In the first book of the Bible, Genesis we read that Adam and Eve were expelled from paradise.
-God wanted to ensure that in the state of sin they were in they do not eat from the “Tree of life” and live forever.
+God wanted to ensure that in the state of sin they were in, they do not eat from the “Tree of life” and live forever.
 Jesus promises that when we believe in him, we will live forever.
-Thus he himself is this tree of life.
+Thus I think, he himself is this tree of life.
 All we have to do is to believe in Jesus, disobey the commandments and thus be good, pure and humble in our heart.
 Following this, we will be able to ‘eat’ from the ‘tree of life’ and our spirit will live forever.
-Through his life and ultimate sacrifice, Jesus opened the gateway to heaven and paradise for us – preparing the way.
+Through his life and ultimate sacrifice, Jesus opened the gateway to heaven and paradise for us – preparing the path.
 All we have to do is to walk the way.

 Bible quotes as reference: